shybovycha/shybovycha.github.io/_drafts/2021-12-09-opengl-advanced-samples.md

 In this blog I will try to condense the knowledge I have acquired.
 I will skip most basic parts such as initializing context, creating window and so on, since most of the tutorials and articles on the Internet focus on those topics.
 Unlike most tutorials and articles out there, this blog will be all about _rendering techniques_.

-This article was heavily inspired by few blogs on Russian website ([Habr](https://habr.com/)), namely "super-modern OpenGL" ([part 1](https://habr.com/ru/post/456932/) and [part 2](https://habr.com/ru/post/457380/)) - they are quite messy and lack a lot of material on really interesting topics (again, rendering techniques).
+This article was heavily inspired by few blogs on russian website ([Habr](https://habr.com/)), namely "super-modern OpenGL" ([part 1](https://habr.com/ru/post/456932/) and [part 2](https://habr.com/ru/post/457380/)) - they are quite messy and lack a lot of material on really interesting topics (again, rendering techniques).
 This blog partially builds on top of those two and uses a lot more other materials (references provided).

 ## Setting up